Thyridopteryx ephemeraeformis

 Distribution

 North America, primarily eastern and central United States; recorded in Missouri in 49 counties with 285 occurrences.
 Southwestern T. alcora and T. meadii distinct.
-Also established in southern Australia and Bangladesh as pest.
+Also established in southern Australia and Bangladesh as introduced pest.

 Seasonality